RECOGNIZING PSYCHOLOGICAL DISTRESS

 NEED TO TALK ABOUT HOW YOU FEEL?

-Contact Tel-jeunes Parents: it’s anonymous, free and accessible 24/7
+Contact Tel-jeunes Parents: it’s anonymous, free, and available 24/7